NixOS/nix.dev/source/tutorials/nix-language.md

 [fetchClosure]: https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-fetchClosure
 [nixpkgs-fetchers]: https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers

+(build-tasks)=
 ### Build tasks

 A build task in Nix is called *derivation*.

-Derivations are at the core of both Nix and the Nix language:
+Build tasks are at the core of both Nix and the Nix language:
 - The Nix language is used to produce build tasks.
 - Nix runs build tasks to produce *build results*.
 - Build results can in turn be used as inputs for other build tasks.